Surbhi-Kohli/WebDevInterviewPrep/SpringBoot/InterviewQues.md

 ```

 ## SpringDataJPARepository vs CrudRepository

+## Java 17 topics
+## Detailed analysis on Springboot annotations.
-How do you integrate logging in your application?
+## How do you integrate logging in your application?
   - logback is default
   - log4j is added in place of logging:
     -